vishalsingh11/HTTP_Server_and_Proxy_Server/README.md

 # Description :

-This project demos how to create a simple HTTP server and Proxy Server using python, and also how to access server through proxy server using libcurl in C / C++
+This project demos how to create a simple HTTP server and HTTP Proxy Server using python, and also how to access server through proxy server using libcurl in C / C++

 # To Build :